shahidirfan100/Randstad-Job-Scraper/README.md

 # Randstad Jobs Scraper

-Scrape job listings from Randstad.fr, France's premier staffing and recruitment agency.
-This Apify actor automatically extracts comprehensive job data including positions, locations, salaries, and descriptions from Randstad's extensive job database.
+Scrape job listings from Randstad.com, the global staffing and recruitment leader.
+This Apify actor automatically extracts comprehensive job data including positions, locations, salaries, and descriptions from Randstad's extensive international job database.

 ## 🌟 What is Randstad?

-Randstad is France's leading staffing agency, connecting thousands of job seekers with employers across all industries.
-With over 400 agencies nationwide, Randstad offers temporary, permanent, and contract positions in sectors like IT, healthcare, manufacturing, logistics, and more.
+Randstad is the global leader in HR services, connecting people and organizations worldwide.
+With operations in 39 countries and over 4,700 branches, Randstad provides workforce solutions including temporary staffing, permanent placement, and HR consulting across all industries and sectors.

 ## 🚀 Key Features